epsil/gll/README.md

      (parser str tramp
              (lambda (result)
                (match result
-                 [(success tree "")
+                 [(success val "")
                   (set! results (cons result results))]
                  [failure failure])))
      (compute))))
 ```

 First, we create a new trampoline and an empty `results` list.
-Then we make a stream that invokes the parser with a continuation that will add successful results to `results`.
+After defining a few local functions, we make a stream that invokes the parser with a continuation that will add successful results to `results`.
 The local function `compute` is invoked to step through the trampoline's stack until at least one result shows up in `results` or the stack is exhausted.
 The results are returned lazily by calling the local `stream` function, which creates a stream where the first results are taken from `results`, and the rest are produced by calling `compute` again.

 In other words, instead of stepping through the whole call stack at once with the `run` method, `run-parser` performs a more fine-grained execution with `step`.
 Whenever it obtains a result, it stops execution, unless forced to produce more (and the call stack is not exhausted).